Review of Seinfeld (1989)

 Seen in 2023.

-This review refers to the first five seasons and five episodes into season 6, hence no rating.
+This review refers to the first six seasons, hence no rating.

 The fictionalized everyday life of comedian Jerry Seinfeld and friends.

 This is a sitcom made in reaction to the previous generation’s sitcoms, much like Married... with Children (1987).
 As in many adult-facing sitcoms, including Married..., a lot of the humour in Seinfeld is sexual, testing the limits of what could be said and implied on US broadcast TV in the era before cable TV, the Internet and general acceptance of homosexuality in the country.
 The prime example of this is a season 4 episode, “The Contest”, which is about masturbation but does not name its subject.
-Other TV writers at the time found this combination of prudishness and satire clever, but it hasn’t aged well into a more honest time.
+Other TV writers at the time loved how coy this was, but it hasn’t aged well into a more honest time.

-Seinfeld also drags around other typical sitcom flaws: The action pauses for studio-audience cheers as popular charcters enter, starting in season 4, episode 4.
+Seinfeld also drags around other typical sitcom flaws.
+For a while, the action pauses for studio-audience cheers as popular characters enter, starting in season 4, episode 4, but to the studio’s credit, this practice was curtailed some time later.
 Catchphrases are not prominent, but they do exist, as in Jerry’s habitual greeting of Newman.
 Continuity is spotty, as when Jerry considers a new apartment in season 1, regrets not taking it, and never looks for a new apartment again over the next eight years, for the extradiegetic reason that the production had already paid for the set of Jerry’s apartment.
 Coincidentally, the geometry of the hallway outside contradicts the geometry of that apartment, a problem that could have been left behind in a realistic move.

 Another flaw typical of TV from this era is a latent sexism.
-Julia Louis-Dreyfus, easily the most competent actor on the regular cast, plays the only woman among Jerry’s group of friends, and therefore has sex with Jerry in at least three phases: Before the show opens, as Jerry’s girlfriend; again in season 2, episode 10, when they go FWB; and again in season 5, episode 1, despite a retcon that Elaine faked all of her orgasms up to that point.
+Julia Louis-Dreyfus, by far the most competent actor on the regular cast, plays the only woman among Jerry’s group of friends, and therefore has sex with Jerry in at least three phases: Before the show opens, as Jerry’s girlfriend; again in season 2, episode 10, when they go FWB; and again in season 5, episode 1, despite a retcon that Elaine faked all of her orgasms up to that point.
 Elaine gets sexually objectified in too much of the early writing.
+Around the same time this gets fixed, Jerry becomes the butt of more jokes.
 There are also visible initiatives against sexism, racism and other forms of prejudice, but they feel superficial and again typical of the era.